PCigales/DLNAPlayOn/README.md

 - PlayOn -c C:\videos\holidays.m3u8 -d 0:00:08: will play the content of the playlist (and its subfolders or subplaylists), displaying pictures during 8s
 - PlayOn c https://vimeo.com/channels/XXXXX -s https://vimeo.com/channels/XXXXX -l en: will play the content of playlist with substitles if any
 - PlayOn -c C:\videos\movies -s c:\videos\st: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders
+- PlayOn -c C:\videos\movies -s c:\videos\st -t g: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders, in random mode trying to achieve gapless playback

 Tips to make the application easier to use:
 - in %appdata%\Microsoft\Windows\SendTo, create a shortcut with 'C:\Windows\py.exe "C:\...\PlayOn.py" c -n "[TV]Samsung LED40" -d 0:00:05' where obviously '...' must be replaced with the path to the script, and '[TV]Samsung LED40' by the name of the renderer